gaia-x-dases/xapi-common-profile/statements/accessed_file.md

 ## Description

-A user has accessed or navigated a file on a LMS or an e-learning platform.
+A user has accessed or navigated a file on an LMS or an e-learning platform.

 ## Example